 Ard Neackie is a small scenic peninsula on the east side of Loch Eriboll next to the North Coast 500 route, joined to the mainland by a narrow isthmus with an interesting history of lime quarrying, lime kilns and as home to the pier for the former Heilam Ferry across Loch Eriboll to Portnancon.

-An Teallach is one of Scotland's most celebrated mountains and one that I love.
-This page aims to provide a photographic inspiration and guide to this wonderful peak using the best shots that I have available from several visits in summer and winter.
-Check out the interactive map of the peaks, photos and routes.
-Please use this as a resource to plan, inform and inspire.
-Contact me if you would like to use my images and I will be happy to discuss.
+Photo gallery, interactive map, routes and information about An Teallach, one of Scotland's most celebrated mountains and one that I love.
+A photographic inspiration and guide to this wonderful peak using the best shots that I have available from several visits in summer and winter.

 Mountain photo and detail page for Meall a’ Ghiubhais, Torridon, a fine Corbett above Kinlochewe and Loch Maree, Wester Ross.